bitfinity-network/bitbridge/apps/widget-demo/README.md

 // also you can add your custom chains const config = getDefaultConfig({
   appName: 'bridge-widget',
-  projectId: 'YOUR_PROJECT_ID', // leave as is if yoi don't have rainbowkit projectId
+  projectId: 'YOUR_PROJECT_ID', // leave as is if you don't have rainbowkit projectId
   chains: [...BITFINITY_CHAINS]
 });